knela96/Static_Code_Analysis/README.md

 </tbody>
 </table>

-# WHICH TOOL SHOULD I SELECT?
+# Which Tool Should I Select?
 The tools above are compatible with C/C++, and other programming languages.
 Also if you do a little of research, you’ll find a lot more but probably you might ask “Which tool should I select?”.

 Here are some basic tips for you, to select the best one for your project: